codeforbtv/strategic-plan/index.md

 Outcomes
 --------

-### Metrics
+### Quantitative Metrics

-Code for BTV will measure its success using the following metrics:
+Code for BTV will measure its success using the following quantitative metrics:

 * Number of active brigade members.
 * Number of civic apps maintained.
 * Number of organizations served.
 * Number of open source components released.
 * Number of open data sources created.

+### Qualitative Metrics

+The following qualitative metrics will also be used to measure the success of Code for BTV:

+* Satisfaction of brigade members.
+* Maintainability of deployed civic apps.
+* Satisfaction of organizations served.
+* Reusability of open source components released.
+* Usefulness of open data sources created.